 Flourishing, what is that actually?

-Borrowed from English, the term Flourishing means a multi-layered construct: the big goal is a happy and satisfied person.
-In positive psychology, from which Flourishing comes, it is about improving a person's overall quality of life.
-For this purpose, various relevant factors of a person's daily life are examined more closely and optimized:
+Borrowed from English, the term flourishing refers to a multi-layered construct: the ultimate goal is a happy and satisfied person.
+In positive psychology, from which flourishing originates, the aim is to improve a person's overall quality of life.
+To this end, various relevant factors of a person's daily life are examined more closely and optimized:

 The goal of Flourishing is to live a fulfilling, healthy life.
 An improved quality of life in the above-mentioned points ensures that we feel good in our everyday life - and this independently of other influences.